tytydraco/yessleep/out/Buggy_Dougie.md

 *"Doesn't affect me at all!
 I been drinking it since I am 5 years old.
 It's a thing."*

-Tim nodded as if to say, *"Fuhhhhhkke."*
+Tim nodded as if to say, *"FuhhhhhhK!"*

 And Miguel's hair—so stiff with spray you could play a game of quarters on it.
 A frozen shield, untouched by sweat or time, like it had been built for war.
 Head down steamrolling over every poor soul he crossed paths with who couldn't do something for him.

-He was the quintessence of kiss up; punch down.
+He was the quintessence of kiss up, punch down.
 And I was down.
 Way down like the job market.

 Miguel saw me for what I was—a lifelong consultant hanging by a thread, clawing to stay employed and keep my daughter's kidneys from failing.